 Motor: Power 46 Electric

-This kit ships "Parcel Select Ground" due to size and weight.
+This kit may ship "Parcel Select Ground" due to size and weight.